 15 Jun Endurance and Efficiency

-How can I become hard to kill and how do I train for a zombie apocalypse?
+Becoming hard to kill and training for a zombie apocalypse.

 As a trainer, I always ask the individual before they start training why they are training or what they are training for.
 In order for anybody to stick to something you must have a definite reason.
 This is the most important thing you must consider because if you do not, you will not see it through, you will fail and feel and look like shit.

 Training must be functional and must be transferable.
 Functional training is such a buzzword that the majority of trainers themselves completely miss the point.
 Your training must reflect and strive towards your objective, your goal.

 Everybody wants to look good naked

 Aesthetics however is simply a by-product of the correct form of training.
 If you train the way your body is actually designed to train, to move and to function, looking good naked will happen as by-product, not as the main.

 As a hunter-gatherer you moved, stalked, hunted, crawled, climbed, lifted, dragged and carried.
 The hunther-gatherer was efficient in many ways, not just one.
 The same principles apply to training.
 Do not just lift a heavy weight.
 Move with it, carry it, lift it, drop it, run, crawl, climb.
 I do not care how much you can lift if that is the only thing you can do or train for.

 Let us kill this notion first, “being stronger makes you harder to kill.”
 No, it does not.
 A person with a 100kg deadlift and another person with an 300kg deadlift both encounter the same mortality when confronted with life a threatening situation.
 Being useful and as efficient as possible is what matters here.